 - If you do not have a phosphate solution, your alternative is a Fleet enema.
 Use 0.3 milliliters of enema per 10 gallons.
 Do this daily until it's gone since you have no fertilizer regime.
 Do 50% water changes every third day to help keep the phosphates from getting out of control during this treatment.

 For options 1 and 2, if it keeps coming back to the treated area quickly, then you need to increase the phosphates in your dosing regimen, unless you are fine with spot treating the area every dose.

 For option 3, you run a risk of bottoming out on nitrates during the treatment due to your lack of regular macro dosing.
 A high fish load counters this effect.
 If you have Java ferns, this can cause them to blacken at the tips and melt a bit if the nitrates keep bottoming out.

 Using the Estimative Index (EI)

 Measuring specific nutrient uptake rates is not necessary.
 You maintain a range of nutrients without ever using a test kit.
 Fish aquarists do this same approach with discus and other fish they want to feed heavily to increase growth rates/breeding.
-The 50% water change generally takes about the same amount of time as a 25% water change once you haul out the hoses.
-The time and work difference are fairly small.
+The 50 percent water change generally takes about the same amount of time as a 25 percent water change once you haul out the hoses.
+The time and work differences are fairly small.